ABOUT THE RECIPE:

 INSTRUCTIONS:

 Decrease the heat to medium-low.
-Pour in the marinara sauce, cover and cook for 10 minutes (see note).
-Stir in the basil leaves, cover and cook 5 minutes more.
+Pour in the marinara sauce, cover and cook for 10 to 15 minutes.
+Stir in the basil leaves, cover and cook for 5 minutes more.

 Meanwhile, bring a large pot of water to a boil over medium-high heat.
-Add ¼ teaspoon sea salt (optional).
+Add ¼ teaspoon salt.
 Stir in the spaghetti.
 Decrease the heat to medium-low and cook, stirring occasionally, until tender but firm.
 Drain the spaghetti.

 To serve family-style, arrange the cooked spaghetti on a large platter and top with the sauce.
 For individual servings, divide the spaghetti into six to eight pasta bowls, spooning sauce over each portion.
 Serve immediately.